 - Marcia Talmage Schneider, in 2015, published her book with interviews of 10 people who spent their young years in the Korczak orphanage.

 - Mariola Strahlberg, founder of the Association, in 2016, published her book Five Star Program®: A Step-by-Step Teachers’ Guide to Innovative Classrooms Strategies That Awaken Students Unique Potential.
-This book provides simple tools for teachers to allow their students to be more focused, calm and learn with ease.
+This book provides simple tools for teachers to allow their students to be more focused, calm, and learn with ease.

 - In 2016, Professor Sara Efrat Efron, wrote an essay about Dr. Korczak for the PRISM Journal.
 PRISM is an interdisciplinary peer reviewed journal for Holocaust educators.
-Her essay, pages 18-23, titled Janusz Korczak Educator: Teaching Humanity in the Face of Evil contains illustrations from Tomek Bogacki’s Champion of Children book and Daniel Berek’s private Dr. Korczak’s collection.
+Her essay, pages 18-23, titled Janusz Korczak Educator: Teaching Humanity in the Face of Evil, contains illustrations from Tomek Bogacki’s Champion of Children book and Daniel Berek’s private Dr. Korczak’s collection.